If you’re ready for an outdoor adventure either as a solo, couple or family, then a Sprinter camper van rental is just what you need.

 You may want to rent a 4×4 Mercedes Sprinter van with a full kitchen, bathroom and big water tank.
 You’ll probably need some electricity, in which case solar panels and house batteries are a must.

 If you need to charge your laptop you’ll want to check if the owners have installed an inverter.

-Number of people in your Sprinter van rental
+How many people are you taking in your Sprinter van rental?

 If you’re taking the kids or some friends with you, you’ll need a big enough Sprinter van to accommodate everyone.
 When choosing a Sprinter model, don’t just check at the number of beds available on the vehicle – look at the storage and living space too.

-Will you be able to fit everyone’s luggage in the Sprinter RV rental?
+Will you be able to fit everyone’s luggage in the Sprinter motorhome rental?
 Can you imagine your family or group of friends moving about and sitting around inside at the same time?

 You may spend your evenings indoors and it might rain some days, so make sure you’re comfortable with that idea.